web333wiki/web3-wiki/cards/Oracle.md

 - **Value Proposition:** Oracles enable smart contracts to execute based on real-world inputs and outputs, vastly expanding their capabilities and use cases across various industries like DeFi, insurance, gaming, supply chain, and more.
 - **Status:** Oracles are a fundamental component of the Web3 ecosystem, with various implementations and networks (e.g., [[Chainlink]]) actively providing services.

+### ELI5: What is an Oracle?

+Imagine a smart contract is like a very smart robot locked in a room with no windows or internet.
+It can follow complex instructions perfectly, but it knows nothing about what's happening outside its room.
+An oracle is like a trusted messenger who can look outside (access real-world data like weather or stock prices), verify this information carefully, and then tell the robot what it needs to know.
+The robot can then use this information to make decisions according to its programming.
+Similarly, the messenger can also take messages from the robot to the outside world.

+### Historical Context & Evolution

+The need for oracles became apparent as developers began building more complex [[Smart Contract]] applications that required interaction with real-world data.
+Early solutions were often centralized, posing significant security risks.
+The evolution of oracles has been driven by the need for greater decentralization, security, and reliability, leading to the development of decentralized oracle networks (DONs) like [[Chainlink]].
+These networks use multiple independent nodes and cryptoeconomic incentives to ensure data accuracy and availability.

 ## The Oracle Problem

 Blockchains are designed to be deterministic, meaning every node in the network must be able to reach the same state given the same set of transactions.
 If smart contracts could directly call external APIs or access data whose values might change or be unreliable, this determinism would be broken, leading to consensus failures.
 The Oracle Problem highlights this challenge: how can a deterministic, isolated blockchain securely and reliably interact with non-deterministic, external data?